simonw/s3-ocr/README.md

 The `start` command takes a list of keys and submits them to [Textract](https://aws.amazon.com/textract/) for OCR processing.

-You need to have AWS configured using environment variables or a credentials file in your home directory.
+You need to have AWS configured using environment variables, credentials file in your home directory or a JSON or INI file generated using [s3-credentials](https://datasette.io/tools/s3-credentials).

 You can start the process running like this: